lunarcon/delv/README.md

 <li><b>Supports Acrylic on supported versions of Windows 10 (FCU onwards)</b>
 <li>Functional buttons (Start,Search,Cortana,Timeline/Task View,Network,Whiteboard,Clock,Action Center,Peek Desktop,Sound,Input Selector)
 <li>The wifi signal indicator actually does its job. 🆕 Now detects ethernet, disconnected states.
-<li>The sound button imitates the actual thing completely, and shows up the volume flyout when clicked.
-However - the taskbar may momentarily glitch while doing so.
+<li>The sound button imitates the actual thing partially - it does show volume, but clicking on it shows up an unfinished volume flyout.
 <li>Manages open windows (like the normal taskbar)
 <li>Can launch apps and bring apps to front
 <li>Displays your pinned apps and can launch them